Local Laws in the Philippines: Drugs, Alcohol, Road Safety, and Sensitive Areas

 With a bit of vigilance, you will discover a magnificent country, full of ancient traditions, vibrant cities, and spectacular landscapes.

-No, it has been abolished since 2006 and has not been reinstated.
+No, it was abolished in 2006 and has not been reinstated.

-Yes, provided you have a prescription in English and check if the medication is authorized in the Philippines.
+Yes—if you have a prescription in English and confirm that the medication is authorized in the Philippines.

-In major cities like Manila, vigilance is recommended, especially at night.
+Generally no, but avoid certain southern regions.
+In cities like Manila, stay vigilant, especially at night.

-Yes, but sales can be temporarily banned, and drunk driving is severely punished.
+Yes, but sales can be temporarily banned, and drunk driving is strictly punished.

-Penalties are extremely severe, even if you were unaware.
+Extremely severe penalties, even if unaware.
 Never carry items for others.

 Yes: parts of Mindanao, the Sulu and Zamboanga archipelagos.
-Follow the guidance of local authorities and your embassy.
+Follow local authority and embassy advice.

 What is a contravention in the Philippines?